Haivision/srt/docs/API-functions.md

 interface prior to connecting.
 Non-rendezvous sockets (caller sockets) can be left without binding - the call to `srt_connect` will bind them automatically.
   * `SRT_ECONNSOCK`: Socket `u` is already connected
+  * `SRT_ECONNREJ`: Connection has been rejected

+In case when `SRT_ECONNREJ` error was reported, you can get the reason for a rejected connection from `srt_getrejectreason`.

 ### srt_connect_debug